-Rubjerg Knude Fyr is one of North Jutland's landmarks and is a popular destination for both locals and tourists.
-If you are traveling to North Jutland, do not miss this opportunity to experience the historic lighthouse, who expected to crash into the ocean by 2020.
+Rubjerg Knude Fyr is one of North Jutland's most visited landmarks for both locals and tourists.
+If you are travelling to North Jutland, do not miss the opportunity to experience the historic lighthouse, which was expected to crash into the ocean by 2020.
 In order to preserve the lighthouse, plans have been initiated to move it to another location inland in 2019, so it will not be destroyed by the harsh nature.

 Watch our video where we fly past the lighthouse with drone and also enjoy the many nice Instagram pictures.